New Zealand/Germany. 2002.

 Actress Keisha Castle-Hughes became a surprise nominee for Best Actress at the 2003 Academy Awards, also becoming the youngest ever nominated actress at the age of thirteen.

-After making her directorial debut here, Niki Caro went onto make North Country (2005) about a sexual harassment suit, returned to the fantasy genre with The Vinter’s Luck (2009) about a winemaker who makes a deal with an angel and made the non-genre true life sports film McFarland, USA (2015) and the true-life WWII drama The Zookeeper’s Wife (2017).
-She has next been announced as the director of the live-action remake of Mulan (2018).
+After making her directorial debut here, Niki Caro went onto make North Country (2005) about a sexual harassment suit, returned to the fantasy genre with The Vinter’s Luck (2009) about a winemaker who makes a deal with an angel and made the non-genre true life sports film McFarland, USA (2015), the true-life WWII drama The Zookeeper’s Wife (2017) and the upcoming live-action remake of Disney’s Mulan (2020).